-So decades after Emily ate my bowl I still hadn’t replaced it, and one day I spotted a duplicate in a thrift shop.
+So decades after Emily ate my bowl I still hadn’t replaced it, and one day I spotted a duplicate in a thrift shop in Mill Valley, California.
 This one isn’t the greenish color, but it’s identical in every other way.
 It’s now on top of my fridge where it belongs and when it’s not working, it holds bags of chips and snacks.

 One Christmas, I wanted to get my granddaughter her own giant Tupperware bowl and fill it with cookie cutters, but when I glanced at the catalogs I found they’d changed.
 I didn’t wait to see if they were better, I just determined to find an old one.
 There they are on ebay under “vintage.”
 I bid on one in the original color and I lost, bid and lost, bid and lost, grew weary of the chase and finally gave up and overpaid in a “buy it now” column” and got one of the original Tupperware bowls in a mustard color.

-Now my daughter and her daughter have their own behemoth bowl that doesn’t fit into any of the cupboards in their city apartment.
+Now my daughter and her daughter have their own behemoth bowl that doesn’t fit into any of the cupboards in their city apartment in.
 They’ll thank me later.